Author:

 Left foot in air (moving forward),

-body supported by right foot only.
-Center of gravity lying on top of right
+body supported by right foot only, center-of-gravity lying on top of right

 foot.